-- Explore professional perceptions and attitudes towards Healthy-Living - Consider initial and enduring challenges to adoption, and unintended consequences arising from implementation
+Explore professional perceptions and attitudes towards Healthy-Living

-Surface "core enabling ingredients" that must be replicated at other sites, as well as any capacity for adaptation in context.

-Compare places with high and low uptake in order to recommend implementation strategies to improve future roll-out
+- Consider initial and enduring challenges to adoption, and unintended consequences arising from implementation - Surface "core enabling ingredients" that must be replicated at other sites, as well as any capacity for adaptation in context - Compare places with high and low uptake in order to recommend implementation strategies to improve future implementation

 The NASSS and NPT will inform a priori thematic codes with additional codes developed inductively.
 The coding framework will then be applied to subsequent transcripts, with ongoing adaptations until no new themes emerge.
 Data will then be charted into matrices with illustrative extracts and interpretive themes refined through regular analysis meetings.
 The results will be discussed with the PPI group and the clinical members of the management group.
-The learning will be shared with the national delivery team to refine future phased roll-out, and we would welcome the opportunity to contribute to future re-commissioning.
+The learning will be shared with the national delivery team to refine future phased roll-outs, and we would welcome the opportunity to contribute to future re-commissioning.

-6.4.4 Phase 2: Barriers and facilitators to implementation of Healthy-Living within practices.
+6.4.4 Phase 3: Barriers and facilitators to implementation of Healthy-Living within primary care/community setting.

-We will conduct telephone interviews with respondents in general practice (Practice Managers, GPs, Practice Nurses, Diabetes Specialist Nurses etc.) to explore the implementation of Healthy-Living in general practice, examining the processes implemented to promote patient awareness, referral and uptake and to explore the extent to which Healthy-Living has become embedded into routine practice.
+We will conduct telephone interviews with respondents in primary care (e.g. general practice, primary care networks) and community settings (such as Practice Managers, GPs, Practice Nurses, Diabetes Specialist Nurses, Community Nurses, Social Prescribers etc.) We will explore the implementation of Healthy-Living to examine the processes implemented to promote patient awareness, referral and uptake and to explore the extent to which Healthy-Living has become embedded into routine practice.

-Data from Phase 1 will help us to identify a purposive sample of 8 general practices in up to 4 of the 'Early Engagement areas' to explore the implementation of local practice-level processes.
-Using a the sampling framework similar to that employed in other similar research16, we aim to recruit a mix of sites varying by rural and urban locations, socio-economic and ethnicity characteristics, as well as levels of adoption and approaches taken to implementation.
+Data from Phase 2 will help us to identify a purposive sample of respondents ' to explore the implementation of local primary care and community level processes We aim to recruit a mix of sites varying by rural and urban locations, socio-economic and ethnicity characteristics, as well as levels of adoption and approaches taken to implementation.

-Once we have identified the general practices we wish to sample, we will use snowball sampling techniques to recruit respondents.
-We will gain names and work-email addresses of general practice staff from the local leads that we have interviewed in phase 1.
+Once we have identified the sites we wish to sample, we will use snowball sampling techniques to recruit respondents.
+We will gain names and work-email addresses of primary care and community staff from the local leads that we have interviewed in phase 2.
 We will send potential respondents an email inviting them to take part in the study (with the participant information sheet attached).

-Again, we may use a process of snowball recruitment if additional names are provided by GP practice staff.
-In each practice, we aim to conduct 2-4 semi-structured telephone interviews with the practice manager and health professionals with varying levels of engagement with the Healthy-Living service17.
+Again, we may use a process of snowball recruitment if additional names are provided by staff.
+In each site, we aim to conduct 2-4 semi-structured telephone interviews with health professionals with varying levels of engagement with the Healthy-Living service17.
 We anticipate recruiting a sample between 20-30 participants.